Skip to content ↓

 Key Stage 2:

-The aim of the physical education curriculum in Key stage 2 is to continue to apply and develop a broader range of skills, learning how to use them in different ways and to link them to make actions and sequences of movement.
-Children develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success.
+The aim of the physical education curriculum in Key stage 2 is to apply and develop a broader range of skills and to learn how to use them in different ways, such as connecting gymnastic movements into a sequence, creating choreographed dance routine or playing a game of hockey.
+Underpinning this is S.E.T.
+(Social, Emotional, Thinking); through this approach, our children develop an understanding of how to improve in different physical activities and sports and learn how to evaluate their own success.

 • running, jumping, throwing and catching to develop core skills;